barefootnetworks/Open-Tofino/README.md

 Contents
 ========

-This repository contains the files that describe the P4 target architecture for Intel&reg; Tofino&trade;.
+This repository contains the files that describe the P4 target architecture for Intel&reg; Tofino&trade; and Intel &reg; Tofino 2&trade;.
 These files are copies of the corresponding files in the corresponding Intel&reg; P4 Studio SDE release (see VERSION file), explicitly licensed under CC BY-ND 4.0.